 This is a non-technical page on this subject.
-The see a technical page, click here.
+Click link to see a technical page on subsurface methane in New Mexico.

 NATURAL SUBSURFACE METHANE IN NEW MEXICO